Late and Long-Term Effects of Treatment for Non-Hodgkin Lymphoma in Children

 - Changes in intellectual function with learning difficulties

 Cancer treatment might affect sexual development and ability to have children later in life.
 Talk with your child’s cancer care team about the risk of treatment affecting fertility, and ask if there are options for preserving fertility.
-For more information, see our documents Fertility and Women With Cancer and Fertility and Men With Cancer.
+For more information, see Fertility and Men With Cancer and Fertility and Women With Cancer.

 There may be other possible complications from treatment as well.
 Your child’s doctor should carefully review any possible problems with you before your child starts treatment.